chrisbroski/utipem/README.md

 #### That's Gonna Leave a Mark

-Touche!
+Touché!
 A solid hit that the character will feel.
 It will need attention like level 3, but probably requires stiches in addition to the bandage.
 It will also have effects that are immediate and ongoing depending on the part of the anatomy that was damaged.

 * Head: All skills at -1 for 7 days.
 Permanent scar.
 * Chest/Abdomen: All skills at -1 for 7 days.
 Knocked to the ground.